 The main disadvantages of using recycled material in construction often comes down to cost.
 Sometimes, it just doesn’t make financial sense to repurpose material that is already cheap.
 However, governments in some cases will provide subsidies, so check with your local government on any programs they might provide that can lower the cost of the process.

-Alternative to: Any materials commonly used for:
+Any materials commonly used for the following:

 - Structural support